Hijri Dede

-Mahmud ibn Ali ibn Naziri known by his pen name Hijri and his title Dede/Dade (1881 - 11 December 1952) was an Iraqi Turkmen poet and writer.
+Mahmud ibn Ali ibn Naziri, known by his pen name Hijri and his title Dede/Dade (1881 – 11 December 1952) was a kurdish poet and writer.

+Life

-Born in Kirkuk and grew up into a Kakaie family and taught by them.
-He started working as teacher in his hometown and in Baghdad.
-In 1927, he was assigned to manage Jaridat al Karkuk, after which he was appointed health inspector in the municipality department in 1928.
+Dede was born in Kirkuk, where he grew up into a Kakaie family and was taught by them.
+He started working as a teacher in his hometown and in Baghdad.
+In 1927, Dede was assigned to manage Jaridat Al-Karkuk, after which he was appointed health inspector in the municipality department in 1928.

-He died in his hometown.
-He wrote primarily in Turkish, but also wrote in Persian and Kurdish.
-He has worked in translation and history writing as well.

-The poet was usually quite secretive about his religious beliefs and practices: when asked by outsiders, he would often claim to be Orthodox Sunni or, sometimes, Twelver Shi'a.
-According to some sources, Hijri Dede died in 1952.
+He wrote primarily in Turkish, Persian, and Kurdish.
+Dede worked in translation and history writing as well.
+He was usually quite secretive about his religious beliefs and practices, and when asked by outsiders, he would often claim to be Orthodox Sunni or sometimes, Twelver Shi'a.

+Dede died on 11 December 1952 in Kirkuk, aged around 70 or 71.